-\paragraph{Agent adaptation} To handle complex computer-use tasks, agent adaptation plays a crucial role in equipping models with new knowledge and operational skills beyond those learned from general-purpose pretraining.
-Such adaptation often involves exposing the agent to realistic or synthesized trajectories of GUI-based interactions, enabling it to acquire procedural competence in perceiving interface states, reasoning over visual elements, and executing multi-step actions.
-A representative example is OpenCUA~\citep{wang2025opencua}, which shows how large-scale, GUI-centric data can significantly improve an agent’s computer-use abilities.
-By collecting human demonstrations across diverse operating systems and applications, and converting them into state–action trajectories with reflective reasoning, OpenCUA provides agents with realistic exposure to interface dynamics.
-Another approach to agent adaptation is explored in AgentTrek~\citep{xu2025agenttrek}, which takes a different approach to agent adaptation by synthesizing training trajectories from web tutorials instead of relying on human demonstrations.
+\paragraph{Agent adaptation.} Agent adaptation equips models with operational skills beyond those learned from general-purpose pre-training by exposing them to realistic or synthesized trajectories of GUI-based interactions.
+A representative example is OpenCUA~\citep{wang2025opencua}, which shows how large-scale, GUI-centric data can improve an agent's computer-use abilities.
+By collecting human demonstrations across diverse operating systems and applications, and converting them into state-action trajectories with reflective reasoning, OpenCUA provides agents with realistic exposure to interface dynamics.
+AgentTrek~\citep{xu2025agenttrek} takes a complementary approach by synthesizing training trajectories from web tutorials instead of relying on human demonstrations.
 It converts tutorial text into step-by-step goals and has a VLM agent execute them in real environments, keeping only correct trajectories through automatic evaluation.
-This scalable data generation helps agents acquire new skills and interface patterns at low cost, showing that synthesized trajectories can effectively support GUI-agent adaptation.
+The resulting data generation scales at low cost, showing that synthesized trajectories can effectively support GUI-agent adaptation.